davidmasse/blog-permute/README.md

 ![permute_result](permute_result.png)

-And here is the key code to generate the above.
+And here is the key code used to generate the above.
 This is not necessarily the [cleanest or fastest way](https://stackoverflow.com/questions/13109274/python-recursion-permutations).

 ```
 def permute(orig_str, current_str = ''):